Holiday inspiration currently loading...

 Your Accommodation in Gower

 One of Wales’s most beautiful corners is waiting to be explored today, all within short distance of your hotel.
-Stroll the streets, gardens and promenade of the colourful coastal town of Mumbles, and be sure to take time to enjoy some of the UK’s finest (and often deserted) beaches at the bays of Caswell, Pwildu, Bantam and Oxwich.
+Stroll the streets, gardens and promenade of the colourful coastal town of Mumbles, and be sure to take time to enjoy some of the UK’s finest (and often deserted) beaches at the bays of Caswell, Pwildu, Bantam and Oxwich, evoking memories of some of our Scottish favourites on the North Coast 500.
 In the evening, make your way to the peninsula’s westernmost point, where you may be lucky to experience the most dramatic of sunsets over Worms Head.

 Meander along the Carmarthenshire coast today, crossing the bridge over the River Loughor to Llanelli and perhaps stopping briefly at Burry Port, where Amelia Earhart completed her pioneering Transatlantic flight.
 Soon you’ll reach the medieval walled town of Tenby, a fine place to stop for lunch while admiring its gorgeous sea views.
 From here, it’s a short distance to your next base for two nights in the UK’s smallest city, St David’s.